 I adore my slow cooker.. it’s literally a life saver when I don’t feel motivated to cook.
 Also being able to smell the food cooking all day builds up my appetite and I find I enjoy the meal a lot more.

 I have a lot of vegetarian followers.. so I am trying to build up my vegetarian recipe collection..
 I am a huge fan of lentils myself so this Red Lentil curry is perfect for everyone.

-As I always say.. please don’t feel overwhelmed but the amount of ingredients that go into this curry.. once you have these herbs and spices in your kitchen you can create a huge amount of recipes with them.
+As I always say.. please don’t feel overwhelmed by the amount of ingredients that go into this curry.. once you have these herbs and spices in your kitchen you can create a huge amount of recipes with them.

 This recipe is a perfect batch cook meal.. it can be stored in the fridge for up to 3 days and reheated in the microwave.. or freeze for 1 month.

-Servings: 3 – 4
+SERVINGS: 3 – 4

 350g Uncooked Red Lentils

 1 Clove of Garlic (Or 1 Tsp crushed Garlic powder)

 1 Tsp Mild Chilli Powder (Swap for hot if you want it more spicy)

 1 TBSP Ground Cumin